dhammadipdk19/RnD/README.md

 - Images smaller than 224x224 are enhanced and upscaled while preserving details.
 - The enhanced images are subsequently resized to 224x224, maintaining consistency across the dataset.

 The Real-ESRGAN+ pipeline complements the automatic colorization model by ensuring high-quality inputs, thereby improving the overall performance of the system.
+This model is implicitly integrated to the existing model.
+All credits goes to open source python libraries related to Real-ESRGAN+ -> basicsr, realesrgan.

 A visual representation of the Real-ESRGAN+ architecture is included below.
 <p align="center">